opencv/opencv/modules/core/doc/basic_structures.rst

 --------------
 .. cpp:function:: Mat Mat::cross(const Mat& m) const

-    Computes cross-product of two 3-element vectors
+    Computes a cross-product of two 3-element vectors.

-    :param m: Another cross-product operand
+    :param m: Another cross-product operand.

-The method computes cross-product of the two 3-element vectors.
+The method computes a cross-product of two 3-element vectors.
 The vectors must be 3-elements floating-point vectors of the same shape and the same size.
-The result will be another 3-element vector of the same shape and the same type as operands.
+The result is another 3-element vector of the same shape and the same type as operands.

 .. index:: Mat::dot